vimeo/php-mysql-engine/README.md

 ### Result types when not emulating prepares

 By default the engine returns all data formatted as a string.
-If `$pdo->setAttribute(\PDO::ATTR_EMULATE_PREPARES, false)` is called, the engine will instead infer column types and  (for example, `SUM(some_int_column)` will be given an `int` type).
+If `$pdo->setAttribute(\PDO::ATTR_EMULATE_PREPARES, false)` is called, the engine will instead infer column types (for example, `SUM(some_int_column)` will be given an `int` type).
 In some cases `php-mysql-engine` may do a better job of inferring correct column types than actual MySQL, which defaults to string when it can’t work out a column type.
 If you do strict type checks on the results you may see small discrepancies.

 ## Installation